AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    ![Add Adobe Commerce to TFA app](./assets/commerce-account-2fa-setup-app.png)<!-- zoom -->

-   You can add the code by scanning the QR code using the TFA application, or manually entering it.
-This code pairs your TFA application with your [!DNL Commerce] account and enables the permissions for the TFA app to generate verification codes for secure account access.
+   You can add the code by scanning the QR code using the TFA application, or by manually entering it.
+This code pairs your TFA application with your [!DNL Commerce] account and enables the permissions to generate the TFA app to generate verification codes for secure account access.

 1. Complete the setup.